Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Preliminaries

+The next result records the structural facts on finite-total-curvature ends that will be used later.

-\begin{theorem} Let $\Sigma \subset \r ^3$ be a complete ESWMT-surface satisfying \eqref{ellipctic-conditions} of finite total curvature and embedded ends.
-Then each end $E_i$ is the graph of a function $\phi_i$ over the exterior of a bounded region in some plane $\Pi_i$.
-Moreover, if $x_1,x_2$ are the coordinates in $\Pi_i$, then the function $\phi_i$ have the following asymptotic behaviour for $r=|x_1+ix_2|$ large
+\begin{lemma} Let $\Sigma\subset \mathbb{R}^3$ be a complete connected immersed $f$-surface satisfying \eqref{elliptic-conditions}, with finite total curvature and embedded ends.
+Then $\Sigma$ has finite conformal type.
+Moreover, every end of $\Sigma$ is properly embedded, has a limit unit normal at infinity, and, after possibly truncating the end and applying an isometry of $\mathbb{R}^3$, it can be written as the graph of a function defined over the complement of a compact set in a plane. \end{lemma}